riggs9162/Source-2-Porting-Kit/README.md

 - **GUI Interface**: Provides a user-friendly interface for managing assets and configurations.
 - **Texture Conversion**: Automatically converts PNGs into VTFs and VMTs, including support for provided normal maps.
 - **Model Conversion**: Generates QC files with the given SMDs for models.
 Note that this is not intended for final releases, you will need to manually adjust surface properties, animations, and other details.
+The VMT shader type can be selected from *VertexLitGeneric*, *LightmappedGeneric*, or *UnlitGeneric*.
 - **Config Saving**: Saves paths and settings in a configuration file for easy access and reuse.
 - **Batch Processing**: Supports batch processing of multiple assets to streamline the porting workflow.